vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 ### DPR Retrieval Component
 DPR uses a embedding based retrieval approach instead of term based (sparse, TF-IDF).
-To train the embedding representation they use the popular Two Tower Architecture using two independently BERT models for representation learning.
-The parameters of the query encoder and the document encoders are trained given labeled data from Natural Questions Train set and the training process involves both showing relevant and non-relevant passages for questions and the weights (parameters) of the two towers are adjusted so that relevant passages for a question has a higher dot product score than irrelevant passages (Which don't contain the answer to the question).
+To train the embedding representation they use the popular Two Tower Architecture using two BERT models for representation learning.
+The parameters of the query encoder and the document encoders are trained given labeled data from Natural Questions Train set and the training process involves both showing relevant and non-relevant passages for questions and the weights (parameters) of the two towers are adjusted so that relevant passages for a question has a higher similarity score than irrelevant passages (Which don't contain the answer to the question).

 Once the query and document representation models have been trained we can export them for serving.
 Documents are feed through the Document encoder which for each Wikipedia title and text passage produces the 768 dimensional embedding representation.
 At serving time, the user question is encoded by the question encoder and the search for relevant passages is reduced to a nearest neighbor search problem.